 - And don’t miss the Cologne Cathedral (and especially the street art around the cathedral square).

 - Another top tourist activity in Cologne?
 Shopping!
 You’ll find anything and everything your heart desires in the center of this city.
-Grab some fries (pommes) smothered in curry sauce and wander the Hohe Straße in search of your new German fashion accessories!
+Grab some fries (Pommes) smothered in curry sauce and wander the Hohe Straße in search of your new German fashion accessories!

-Leg Five: Cities and Wine
+Southern Germany Road Trip Leg Five: Cities and Wine

 Start your day with a counter-clockwise hike up to the Marienberg Fortress – the prominent landmark looming over the bank of the river.
 Loop around the castle so you pass through the grapevines on your trek back to the city center.

 Head across the Old Bridge (the Alte Mainbrücke) where you can get a glass of wine to-go (with a small deposit on the glass) to enjoy while you marvel at the statues along the picturesque bridge.

-- From there head over to the Würzburg Residence for a stroll through the magnificent gardens before taking a tour of one of the wineries in the area.
+From there, head over to the Würzburg Residence for a stroll through the magnificent gardens before taking a tour of one of the wineries in the area.

-- There are several wonderful wineries in the area but our favorite is Weingut Am Stein where you can stroll through the steep grapevines while getting beautiful views of the city.
+There are several wonderful wineries in the area, but our favorite is Weingut Am Stein where you can stroll through the steep grapevines while getting beautiful views of the city.
 They offer tastings of their delicious wines while providing you with helpful information on their organic wine-growing operation.
 Pick up a bottle of the Würzburger Silvaner – perfect for a sunny afternoon!

 Nuremberg (aka Nürnberg)

 Nuremberg is the quintessential medieval Bavarian town filled with stunning architecture, outdoor markets, museums, and a dark and sordid history.
-And with over a half million residents, it is the second largest city in Bavaria.
-It’s history dates way back but it is most often linked to World War II as it was the headquarters for the Nazis and later was nearly destroyed by allied bombing.
+And with over a half-million residents, it is the second-largest city in Bavaria.
+Its history dates way back but it is most often linked to World War II as it was the headquarters for the Nazis and later was nearly destroyed by allied bombing.

-- As you stroll through the pedestrian cobblestone streets in the altstadt (old city), you’ll have a plethora of outdoor eating and drinking options among the intricate medieval churches and the high-end shops.
+- As you stroll through the pedestrian cobblestone streets in the Altstadt (old city), you’ll have a plethora of outdoor eating and drinking options among the intricate medieval churches and the high-end shops.

 - Head to the Imperial Castle of Nuremberg for sunset where you’ll watch the sky above wash the city below in hues of pink.

-- Sip a cup of coffee while people watching in the main square, Munsterplatz.
+- Sip a cup of coffee while people-watching in the main square, Munsterplatz.